 Pre-fest, write to firstname.lastname@example.org and include “Access” in the subject line.
-During event, stop by one of the information booths or contact any of our Festival Staff members and they will be happy to help you.
-Access Staff are positioned at each platform.
+During event, stop by the Access Center by the Access Entrance, or contact any of our Festival Staff members and they will be happy to help you.
+Access Staff are positioned at each accessible viewing platform.
 Post-fest, send your comments and suggestions to email@example.com.

 People with disabilities may request accommodations for services not listed.
 Please write to firstname.lastname@example.org, as soon as possible.
 We may not be able to accommodate last minute requests.

 AVAILABLE AT LANDS END AND TWIN PEAKS STAGES – RESERVATIONS NEEDED: Patrons who are hard of hearing may wish to check out an assistive listening device (ALD).
 An ALD is a small receiver with ear buds or headphones that picks up the sound from the sound system and allows the individual to adjust the volume to his or her liking.
 Outside Lands uses FM assistive listening systems.
 ALDs may be checked out at the Lands End, Sutro, and Twin Peaks reserved viewing platforms.
 Make reservations by writing to email@example.com with as much notice as possible.
 Note whether or not you use a hearing aid with a telecoil and include your cell phone number.
 There is no fee to use the ALD but photo ID and a deposit of $100 by check or credit card is required to ensure return of the device.
 The deposit will be returned when the device is returned.
 Those who are not able to provide the deposit should notify Outside Lands and request an alternative type of deposit.